Code-Institute-Submissions/anthonycaf-Milestone1/README.md

 ##
 **Used  languages, frameworks, libraries, and any other tools**

 ###
 __HTML__

 The project uses HTML for the page layout, navbar, header, main and footer
 ###
 __CSS__

-The porject uses CSS for styling the HTML and sizing of components in the HTML
+The project uses CSS for styling the HTML and sizing of components in the HTML
 ###
 __BOOTSTRAP__

 The bootstrap is used for the diferent sections of the HTML.

 ##
 **Testing the project.**

 * I have sended the website to different people, to test all the buttons.
 * I used the validator a lot to test the website.

 ###
 **Footer on all pages:**

 The links to social media all are working.

 ###
 **Contact form:**

-Go to the "Contact Us" page
+Go to the "Contact Us" page.

-Try to submit the empty form and verify that an error message about the required fields appears Try to submit the form with an invalid email address and verify that a relevant error message appears Try to submit the form with all inputs valid and verify that a success message appears.
+Try to submit the empty form and verify that an error message about the required fields appears.
+Try to submit the form with an invalid email address and verify that a relevant error message appears.
+Try to submit the form with all inputs valid and verify that a success message appears.

 ###
 **different browsers and screen sizes.**

 I have tested it on a iphone 8, 7 and 5, in chrome, firefox and opera.
 It all looks good and when rotating the screen, the website turns as I should be.

 ###
 **Bugs or problems during testing.**

 Navbar wasn’t responsive, colums were to broad.
 It didn’t move when I resized the page Texst layout wasn’t aligned, so the text didn’t stay where it should be.
 Header photo, was moving up and down as I scrolled.
 Didn’t stay on top.

 ##
-**Deployment.**
+**Deployment**

 I only used Github,  to save files, and so others could see my project and test it for me.

 ##
-**Credits.**
-Content
+**Credits**

+Content.
 For the welcome page and for the contact page [setupmyhotel](https://setupmyhotel.com/formats/fo/713-pre-arrival-letter-format.html)
 For the hotel and fusion I used the text of the website of current website.

 ##
-**Media.**
+**Media**

 I got the video add's from youtube.com  and the code for them.
 The photos used in this site were obtained from pexels.com The main page photo is of the hotel itself

 ##
-**Acknowledgements.**
+**Acknowledgements**

 I received inspiration for this project by looking at the current website and talking to the hotel manager and my mentor Aaron.